yagyaanshK/standard_model/README.md

 # standard_model
-Trying to visual all the particles (findamental and composite) in a "3D" manner, bringing to life all the symmetries present in nature!
+Using the standard model of particle physics, trying to visualize all the particles (fundamental and composite) in a "3D" plot, bringing to life all the symmetries present in nature!